Who are ISIS-K, the group that claimed the Kabul airport suicide bombings?

 Published

-ISIS-K has claimed the twin suicide attacks on Kabul's airport.
+ISIS-K claimed the twin suicide attacks on Kabul's airport on Thursday.
 Here's a closer look at the group and its history.Full Article

 Published

-ISIS-K has claimed the twin suicide attacks on Kabul's airport.
+ISIS-K claimed the twin suicide attacks on Kabul's airport on Thursday.
 Here's a closer look at the group and its history.Full Article

 By C. Todd Lopez